-The Council approved recommendations on 34 of the 36 wildlife proposals submitted for the wildlife category review.
+The Fish and Wildlife Committee (Committee) asks the Council to approve recommendations on 34 of the 36 wildlife proposals submitted for the wildlife category review.
 The 34 projects were reviewed by the Independent Scientific Review Panel (ISRP) and meet scientific criteria.
 The other two proposals did not meet scientific criteria.
-The Council recommends funding the work proposed in this wildlife project portfolio, with some qualifications, to maintain the habitat units previously acquired in the program, to work toward full mitigation, and to improve the coordination and efficiency of monitoring wildlife habitats.
-Council recommends a five-year expense planning budget (FY2010-FY2014) for proposed work, with one exception.
+Staff recommends funding the work proposed in this wildlife project portfolio, with some qualifications, to maintain the habitat units previously acquired in the program, to work toward full mitigation, and to improve the coordination and efficiency of monitoring wildlife habitats.
+Staff recommends a five-year expense planning budget (FY2010-FY2014) for proposed work, with one exception.
 The recommended planning budget represents an averaged budget per project based on five years of proposed funding by the project sponsors.
 A five-year planning budget allows Bonneville Power Administration (Bonneville) and the sponsor flexibility in contracting and spending fluctuations over the five years; much like the flexibility of a Columbia Basin Fish Accord (Accord).
 Actual spending by Bonneville for each project, whether higher or lower than the recommended planning budget, should be sufficient to maintain project integrity.
-In recommending a five-year planning budget, the Council has the following expectations:
+In recommending a five-year planning budget, staff has the following expectations: